India: Clothing

 Shalwars are atypically wide at the waist but narrow to a cuffed bottom.
 They are held up by a drawstring, which causes them to become pleated around the waist.
 The pants can be wide and baggy, or they can be cut quite narrow, on the bias, in which case they are called churidars.
-When they are ordinarily wide at the waist and their bottoms are hemmed but not cuffed, they are called pyjamas.
-The kameez is a long shirt or tunic, its side seams left open below the waist-line.
-The kurta is traditionally collarless and made of cotton or silk; it is worn plain or with embroidered decoration, such as chikan; and typically falls to either just above or just below the wearer's knees.
+When they are not baggy nor narrow, their bottoms are hemmed but not cuffed, and they are called pyjamas.
+The kameez is a long shirt or tunic.
+Its side seams left open below the waistline and it is worn over the shalwar.
+The kurta is traditionally collarless and made of cotton or silk; it is worn plain or with embroidered decoration, such as chikankari; and typically falls to either just above or just below the wearer's knees.